In this post I’m going to show you three VERY effective ways to work from home for Amazon.

 Have you heard of Amazon Flex ?

-If not, it’s Amazon’s delivery service that let’s you earn $18.00 to $25.00 an hour delivering packages to their customers.
+If not, it’s Amazon’s delivery service that let’s you earn $18.00 to $25.00 an hour delivering packages and food to their customers.

 You get started by using the Amazon Flex app and clicking the big yellow GET STARTED button.

 Now, to be brutally honest, Amazon Flex is only available in a few cities.
 Right now, you have to be located in Cleveland, Ohio; or Novato and Santa Rosa, California.
 This sucks because I think there is great potential here for remote workers to make decent money.
-However, you can join the wait list to see if a city comes near you soon.
+However, you can join the wait list to see if a city near you becomes available, which I have seen happen often.

 After you select your “preferred region”, you wait around for a day or two while Amazon checks out your background.
 If all’s good, you’re approved to be a Driver.